open-mmlab/mmpose/projects/rtmpose/README.md

 ### Pre-compiled MMDeploy SDK (Recommended)

 MMDeploy provides a precompiled SDK for Pipeline reasoning on RTMPose projects, where the model used for reasoning is the SDK version.

+- All models must by exported by `tools/deploy.py` before PoseTracker can be used for inference.
-For the tutorial of exporting the SDK version model, see [SDK Reasoning](#%EF%B8%8F-step3-inference-with-sdk), and for detailed parameter settings of inference, see [Pipeline Reasoning](#-step4-pipeline-inference).
+- For the tutorial of exporting the SDK version model, see [SDK Reasoning](#%EF%B8%8F-step3-inference-with-sdk), and for detailed parameter settings of inference, see [Pipeline Reasoning](#-step4-pipeline-inference).

 #### Linux